swl10/pyslet/doc/compatibility.rst

 ~~~~~

 The code is not currently PEP-8 compliant but it is slowly being
-refactored for compliance as modules are touched during development.
+refactored for compliance as modules are touched during development,
-Where critical, methods are renamed from CamelCase to PEP-8 compliant
+particularly during Python 3 conversion work.
+Where critical, methods
+are renamed from CamelCase to PEP-8 compliant lower_case_form then the
-lower_case_form then the old names are defined as wrappers which raise
+old names are defined as wrappers which raise deprecation warnings.

-deprecation warnings.
+You can test your code with the -Wd option to python to check the
+warning messages in case you are relying on the old-style names.

 For more information see: